skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2023-06-13, with latest median and mean data as of [Episode 245](https://thefeed.libsyn.com/245-apple-podcasts-ios-17-updates-and-spotify-layoffs).*

 *Updated 2023-05-17, with latest country and user agent data as of [Episode 243](https://thefeed.libsyn.com/243-can-twitter-become-the-number-one-podcast-platform).*

 *Updated 2023-05-12, with latest median and mean data as of [Episode 242](https://thefeed.libsyn.com/242-podcasts-on-youtube-music-now).*